fleek-network/fleek-network-docs/references/index.md

 <img className="banner" src={ImgBannerReferences} />

-Our [Fleek Network](https://fleek.network) reference section will provide the reference materials for Fleek Network command-line interfaces (CLIs) and application programming interfaces (APIs) for managing the resources.

-A reference describes the instructions to interface with the system, it's broken down into commands or small pieces as a quick reference.
-This differs from our [Guides](guides) who take the pieces and put them together, instructing how and why you’d use those parts.
+The references provide concise instructions to interface with the system, broken down into commands or small pieces for quick reference.

+It differs from [Guides](/guides) which is more descriptive or verbose when providing instructions and how-to's.

+To start, find references by consulting the available categories to locate the appropriate content on the sidebar.
+Our references are also available as a result when using the search feature located at the very top of the documentation site.